How to Configure OData Endpoint in Advanced Mode

 Endpoint Settings: Security, OData Version, Write Access

 After this, click the Next step button on the bottom of the page.
-The last wizard page allows you to specify the new endpoint name and configure some more settings: default OData protocol version and endpoint access mode.
+The last wizard step allows you to specify the new endpoint name and configure additional settings: default OData protocol version and endpoint access mode.

 The following OData versions are available:

 - oData Last — the latest supported version is used.
 Currently this is OData v4.